-*- coding: utf-8 -*-

 [i for i in [1, 2, 3]]

-That means, python doesn't create a new variable for the list comprehension but uses the outer i.
+In Python 2, Python didn't create a new variable for the list comprehension but used the outer i

 Recursive Lists